chrchang/plink-ng/2.0/ReadMe.md

+The Python/ subdirectory includes a basic Python .pgen read/write library, and the pgenlibr/ subdirectory includes a basic R .pgen reader.

 The include/ subdirectory contains two (LGPL3-licensed) major libraries, while the immediate directory contains the PLINK 2.0 application built on top of them.
 These are carefully written to be valid C99 (from gcc and clang's